top of page

 • Kindle app: Free to download

-• Kindle Unlimited: $11.99/month
+• Kindle Unlimited: $11.99/month (varies by country)

 2. Everand (formerly Scribd)